Getting started

 - Context Menu ->

-Now, run this command and follow the instructions:
+Now, run this command in your terminal and follow the instructions:

 :